Ali Alexander: Deplatforming

+Alexander was briefly banned from Twitter in January 2019, which he said was because he had tweeted at Representative Alexandria Ocasio-Cortez, "I would *literally* put you down if you came near me, Marxist.
+I would call 911 to come retrieve your body.
+Have a Good Friday!"
+He was unbanned later that day.
+In January 2021, following the storming of the U.S. Capitol building, Alexander was banned from Twitter, as was the Twitter account for the Stop the Steal campaign.
 After the attack on the Capitol on January 6, 2021, Twitter banned Alexander's personal account and a Stop the Steal account on January 10.
 Alexander was also banned from PayPal, Venmo, and Patreon following the riot, and permanently banned from Facebook and Instagram.
+Alexander's Twitter account was reinstated in January 2023 after the acquisition of Twitter by Elon Musk.
+It was re-suspended in April 2023 in the wake of allegations that Alexander had engaged in sexual harassment of minors.

 KXAS-TV reported that after Alexander had been banned by PayPal, he continued to earn money through the Christian crowdfunding site GiveSendGo.
 In a campaign titled "Protection and Team for Ali Alexander", he raised more than $30,000 over the days following the Capitol riot.
 KXAS-TV reported that the site had also been used by extremists including members of the Proud Boys to raise money to travel to Washington, D.C., on January 6.
 GiveSendGo later temporarily suspended Alexander's account after a payment processor used by GiveSendGo refused to process payments for Alexander.
 Although GiveSendGo restored Alexander's account, they said that the processor's refusal to provide services might result in Alexander being permanently banned from their platform.

-He has since began working as an advisor for the Kanye West 2024 presidential campaign.

 Promotion of conspiracy theories

-Alexander is a conspiracy theorist, who has promoted multiple unfounded and discredited claims, including that widespread electoral fraud led to Biden's victory over Trump in the 2020 U.S. presidential election, Alexander describes himself as the "national organizer" of the campaign.
-He began to organize large rallies in Washington, D.C., to protest the results of the election, sometimes feuding with other organizers over who should be given credit, and solicited donations online to fund the events.
+Alexander is a conspiracy theorist, who has promoted multiple unfounded and discredited claims, including that widespread electoral fraud led to Biden's victory over Trump in the 2020 U.S. presidential election.